 Sure, surrounded by family and friends—people who love and support you—is a safe place to make mistakes.
 But it also means a lifetime of good-natured ribbing.
 There’s no shame in wanting to be known as the guy or gal who throws epic tailgates, rather than the one who accidentally set fire to the tent with a grilling gone bad moment.
-The good news is that with the mistakes and prevention tips rounded up below, you’re well on your way toward true, unblemished guru status.
+The good news is that with these 9 mistakes every tailgater makes, and prevention tips rounded up below, you’re well on your way toward true, unblemished guru status.

 Mistake #1: Going Solo